vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/vault-integration/README.md

 # How to integrate Concourse pipelines with Vault

-Starting in release 3.3.1, Concourse supports the [retrieval of pipeline credentials directly from a HashiCorp's Vault server](http://concourse.ci/creds.html) during a pipeline's execution time.
+Concourse 3.3.1+ supports [credential management integration with HashiCorp's Vault](http://concourse.ci/creds.html) and eliminates the need to feed credentials to pipelines via plain-text parameter files.

-This feature eliminates the need to feed credentials to pipelines via plain-text parameter files, which is a major security enhancement for Concourse pipelines.
+The steps to make this integration work involve the configuring of both Vault and Concourse servers as described further below.

-The most involving steps to make the Concourse-Vault integration work are the actual configuration of the Vault and Concourse servers as described further below.
+From a pipeline definition standpoint, the usage of credentials from Vault is very simple: just add the desired secret to a `resources` or `params` section of the pipeline using surrounding double parenthesis.

-From a pipeline definition standpoint though, it is very simple: just add the desired secret to a `resources` or `params` section of the pipeline using surrounding double parenthesis, for example:
+For example:

 ```
 jobs: